Visual Studio | Team features | Connected Mode setup

 Share the connection binding

 Because your Project’s identifying information is saved in a location under source control, it will be available to anyone with access to the project repo.
-Each team member are still required to have their own SonarQube or SonarCloud credentials.
+Each team member is still required to have their own SonarQube or SonarCloud credentials; these are managed in SonarQube and SonarCloud, respectively

 Bind using shared configuration